MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 You can also refer to [this video](https://www.youtube.com/watch?v=TVSkJpk1RiE) to learn more about the Microsoft Graph connector's capability in managing search permissions.

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a ServiceNow Knowledge Microsoft Graph connector.
 It supplements the general instructions provided in the [Set up Microsoft Graph connectors in the Microsoft 365 admin center](configure-connector.md) article.
-If you haven't already done so, read the entire setup your Microsoft Graph connector article to understand the general setup process.
+If you haven't already done so, read the entire setup in your Microsoft Graph connector article to understand the general setup process.

 Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only ServiceNow connector including information about [Troubleshooting](#troubleshooting)